FreeTubeApp/FreeTube/README.md

 **Copylefted libre software desktop YouTube player** (with privacy).

-No advertisements or local Google claws tracking you with cookies and JavaScript.

 Available for Linux, Windows and macOS thanks to Electron.

 Should work for most users, but there are still bugs and missing features.